Use valuable content to grow your business

 In our web-first world, valuable content is the focus of all effective marketing – the fuel that powers search, social and sales.

 Here is a short explanation of how to create and use this powerful type of information to help you sell your services and grow your business.

 If you run any type of professional business today you’ll know that, in terms of marketing, the world has shifted.
 Tried and tested activities for getting client attention just don’t work as well as they once did.
 You are expert in what you do and know that there are clients out there who would really value your assistance.
 How on earth do you get their interest?

 In the last 5 to 10 years the web has transformed buying behaviour.
 In the past, if a potential client wanted information on your services he would call your office and engage you or one of your sales team to get the low down on your offering.

 Today his first port of call is undoubtedly the Internet.
 He’ll search on Google, ask his online social network for recommendations and visit your website.
 He is checking to see who he can best trust to solve his business problem.
 He expects to find valuable content.
 He’ll want to sign up for updates and social media feeds to find out more.

-Today your customers are in control and you’d better make sure that the information you put up about your company answers their questions and positions you as the useful, trusted resource they seek.
+Today your customers are in control.
+Your job is to make sure that the information you put up about your company answers their questions at every step of their journey to buy from you, and positions you as the useful, trusted resource they seek.

 Content: the beating heart of today’s marketing

-Today, effective marketing is all about creating high quality content and sharing this across the web.
+Today, effective marketing is all about creating high quality content and sharing this both across the web and in the real world too.
 By quality content we don’t just mean information that is well written or artfully produced.
-By quality content we mean information that is first- and-foremost of real value to your particular client base.
+By quality content we mean information that is first- and-foremost of real value to your target customers.